RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 This report documents the development of a cryptocurrency forecasting dashboard designed to address these challenges.
 The dashboard leverages machine learning techniques, real-time data integration, and interactive visualizations to provide actionable insights for cryptocurrency market participants.
 Expanding on conventional financial dashboards, this solution incorporates advanced time-series forecasting capabilities specifically optimised for cryptocurrency price prediction, correlation analysis, and investment decision support.

+## Literature Review

+The cryptocurrency forecasting domain has evolved from traditional statistical methods to advanced machine learning approaches.
+Corbet et al. (2019) established cryptocurrencies as a distinct asset class with unique volatility characteristics.
+Bariviera et al. (2017) identified non-linear dynamics in Bitcoin time series that challenge conventional modeling approaches.

+Traditional time series methods such as ARIMA (Box et al., 2015) have shown limitations with cryptocurrency data, primarily due to non-stationarity issues.
+McNally et al. (2018) demonstrated that ensemble and boosting techniques outperform traditional statistical models for Bitcoin price prediction.
+This finding was reinforced by Chen and Guestrin's (2016) introduction of XGBoost, which has proven particularly effective for handling non-linear financial data.

+Feature engineering approaches by Kristjanpoller and Minutolo (2018) highlighted the importance of combining technical indicators with traditional time series features, while Pintelas et al. (2020) emphasized how proper feature selection improves cryptocurrency forecasting accuracy.
+For multi-step forecasting, Lim and Zohren (2021) established best practices for direct prediction approaches over recursive methods, with Python implementations from Ludvigsen (2022).

+Recent work by Sezer et al. (2020) has documented deep learning applications to financial time series, suggesting potential future directions.
+Hachicha et al (2023) introduced clustering techniques to identify distinct cryptocurrency market segments, enabling more targeted modeling strategies across different asset classes.

 ## Objectives and Problem Definition

 ### Problem Definition